BSc (Hons) Psychology

 We believe that as psychology is about real life, formal lectures should be enhanced by experiential learning.
 All set lectures in the morning are supplemented by a practical exercise in the afternoon.
 These practicals relate directly to the theory studied in the morning session and use the excellent and varied resources available at the university.

-- First year students do presentations in our TV studio on a classic study in psychology, as part of an assessed presentation on the study skills module.
-Watch the video here.
+- First year students conduct presentations in our TV studio on a classic study in psychology, as part of an assessed presentation on the study skills module.
+Click to watch the study in psychology video.